appfoundry/ios-guidelines/README.md

 ```

 ###White lines
-As a general rule you should never have more that 1 white line in you classes.
+As a general rule you should never have more that 1 white line in your classes.
 For an example of white lines in your code take a look at the [Example Class](#example-class) section.

 ###Initialisation